-The Investment Manager fully excludes issuers that are involved with certain industries such as controversial weapons and nuclear weapons.
+The Investment Manager fully excludes companies that are involved with certain industries, such as controversial weapons and nuclear weapons.

-For certain other industries the Investment Manager applies maximum percentage thresholds typically based on revenue from production and/or distribution (which can vary depending on whether the company is a producer, distributor or service provider) which are derived from certain industries such as conventional weapons: >10%, tobacco production: >5%, thermal coal power generation and expansion: >20%, thermal coal extraction and expansion: >20%, above which issuers are also excluded.
-"Revenue Threshold" is the percentage of an issuer's maximum revenue derived from the source indicated unless noted otherwise.
-Exceptions are allowed for certain exclusions where the issuer is not expanding in thermal coal business and meets particular criteria (such as having an approved Science Based Target in respect of reducing greenhouse gas emissions, through the Science Based Targets initiative), or where the issuance is a use-of-proceeds instrument.
+For certain other industries the Investment Manager applies maximum percentage thresholds typically based on revenue from production and/or distribution (which can vary depending on whether the company is a producer, distributor or service provider) which are derived from certain industries such as conventional weapons: >10%, tobacco production: >5%, thermal coal power generation and expansion: >20%, thermal coal extraction and expansion: >20%, above which companies are also excluded.
+"Revenue Threshold" is the percentage of a company's maximum revenue derived from the source indicated unless noted otherwise.
+Exceptions are allowed for certain exclusions where the company is not expanding in thermal coal business and meets particular criteria (such as having an approved Science Based Target in respect of reducing greenhouse gas emissions, through the Science Based Targets initiative).

-Norms based screening assesses issuers against minimum standards of business practice based on international norms.
-The Sub-Fund excludes companies that are deemed to have failed in respect of established norms such as those referenced in the Principles of the UN Global Compact, the OECD 44351451.77

-Guidelines for Multinational Enterprises and the UN Guiding Principles for Business and Human Rights.
+Norms based screening assesses companies against minimum standards of business practice based on international norms.
+The Sub-Fund excludes companies that are deemed to have failed in respect of established norms such as those referenced in the Principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles for Business and Human Rights.
 To achieve this, the Sub-Fund uses third party data based on research that identifies corporate controversies and assesses how companies manage these controversies.
 The Sub-Fund may invest in a company that would have been excluded based on such data if, in the view of the Investment Manager the data is incorrect, or the company demonstrates progress to remediate the violation and the Investment Manager engages with the company.